ShinyDuck21/shinyduck21/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
  I am ShinyDuck and I am a game dev and a discord bot dev.
 I like coding in java and c#.
 I also know python, javascript and html.
+I enjoy making games in the unity game engine

 He/Him

 ---
 ### Current Projects:
 - A website for myself and my discord bots
+---
+### Currently Learning.
+- More advanced HTML and CSS
+- Maybe C++
+- More advanced C# unity
+- REgular C#
 ---